Honors and Awards System

 Outside of ranks earned through training and examination, we also have a group of awards presented to members for their achievements related to Historical European Martial Arts, and or for their contributions or actions for their community, state, country, and so on.

 These awards are named for prominent period figures related to Historical European Martial Arts and is a way in which we can further honour them.
 One was a masters of the arts as an instructor, Swabian Meister, Hans Talhoffer.
 Others were men who were well documented combat veterans.
 French Knight, Geffroi de Charny, veteran of the Hundred Years War who was killed in action at the Battle of Poitiers in 1356.
 He left us with a wonderful primary source, his Book of Chivalry.
 We have also named yet a third award for German Reichsritter, Gottfried von Berlichingen, who fought in many campaigns as a knight and mercenary.
 He received a serious wound, losing a hand at the Siege of Landshut in 1504.
 After his chivalrous career, he died in peace at his home, Hornberg Castle in 1562.
+Finally, we have an award named in honor of Joan of Arc, a devout Christian, courageous leader and combat veteran of the Hundred Years War.

 The awards are shown below with a partial description of the criteria for each award.